Insecurity in Marrakech: revelations about the police operation

 DR

 Order has been restored in Marrakech.
-For several weeks in August, the city was the scene of acts of delinquency widely documented on social networks: cars drifting in the streets, car chases endangering the lives of local residents… The saddest and best-known – episode in this criminal series is undoubtedly the video showing a mad driver driving a Swiss-registered car on a night-time « joyride », which left several people injured.
+For several weeks in August, the city was the scene of delinquent acts widely documented on social networks : cars drifting in the streets, car chases endangering the lives of local residents… The saddest and infamous – episode in this criminal series is undoubtedly the video showing a mad driver driving a Swiss-registered car on a night-time « joyride », which left several people injured.

 These crimes quickly made the rounds on the Web, prompting reactions not only from citizens, but also from the police, who carried out a veritable clean-up operation in the ochre city.
-In the space of ten days, police forces arrested some 2,956 people for a variety of offenses, ranging from breaches of public decency to breaking of traffic laws and even more serious acts of delinquency.
+In the space of ten days, police forces arrested some 2,956 people for a variety of offenses, from breaching public decency to breaking traffic laws and even more serious acts.
 On the evening of September 2nd to September 3rd alone, 425 people were arrested by the authorities, including 122 individuals for whom national arrest warrants had been issued.

 The widespread mobilization of various police units, including criminal investigation brigades, traffic police units, intervention teams and law enforcement groups, also testifies to the massive scope of the operation.